ritterim/rimdev-blog/src/content/posts/2023-10-24-git-workflow.md

 - `git push origin :{branch}` - deletes the branch from your github

 ### The workflow
-- When creating a new feature branch, you'll want to create it off of your master (or feature) branch, like so:
+- When creating a new feature branch, you'll want to create it off of your master (or feature) branch after getting it up to date (see later sections), like so:
 ```
 git checkout master
 git checkout -b my-feature